Krishna-Alani/S4HANATraining-Fiori-Elements/day4/unit3.md

-# Hands-on exercise for week 4 unit 3:<br/>Adapting the UI as a developer – basic extensions
+# Hands-on exercise for day 4 unit 3:<br/>Adapting the UI as a developer – basic extensions

 ## Previous exercise
-[Hands-on exercise for week 4 unit 2:
+[Hands-on exercise for day 4 unit 2:
 Adapting an app as a key user](unit2.md)

 ## Video on openSAP.com platform